What’s the Difference Between ASL Interpreters and Certified Deaf Interpreters?

 Interpretation Service

-It should be clear by now that CDIs do not provide the same service as ASL interpreters.
+It should be clear by now that CDIs do not provide the same language services as ASL interpreters.
 A CDI is an expert in signed language, but they obviously cannot interpret spoken language like ASL interpreters can.
 As a result, ASL interpreters and CDIs often work in tandem to produce more accurate interpretation.
 The ASL interpreter will interpret spoken language into ASL for the CDI, who then interprets it for the deaf individual.
 In turn, the deaf person will sign to the CDI, who interprets into ASL for the ASL interpreter, who then interprets it into the spoken language.

 Availability